High performers using Transcendental Meditation for sustainable performance

 3. Portable

-It can be practised while travelling, before meetings, after training, or between demanding commitments.
+It can be practised while travelling, before meetings, or between demanding commitments.

 4. Private